Paint Color Review: Sherwin-Williams Alabaster 7008

-Sherwin-Williams Alabaster 7008 is a gorgeously soft, warm white.
+Sherwin-Williams Alabaster SW 7008 is a gorgeously soft, warm white.
 It has just a touch of creaminess that adds warmth without looking yellow.
-But is it the right white for your project?
+It’s an incredibly popular color, earning the prestigious designation of Sherwin-Williams 2016 Color of the Year.
+But is it the right white for your space?

 What is the LRV of Alabaster?